United Kingdom • UNESCO World Heritage Site

 Bluestone Transport (2600-2500 BC)

-Remarkable transportation of bluestones from Preseli Hills in Wales covering 225 kilometres demonstrates sophisticated logistics, cultural exchange, and spiritual significance of specific stone materials during monument development.
+Remarkable transportation of bluestones from Preseli Hills in Wales covering 225 kilometers demonstrates sophisticated logistics, cultural exchange, and spiritual significance of specific stone materials during monument development.
 Each bluestone weighed several tonnes, requiring coordinated community efforts.

 Sarsen Trilithon Construction (2500-2000 BC)

-Massive sarsen stones arranged into iconic trilithon structures using advanced engineering techniques including mortise and tenon joints, creating the distinctive silhouette recognisable today as Stonehenge's architectural pinnacle.
+Massive sarsen stones arranged into iconic trilithon structures using advanced engineering techniques including mortise and tenon joints, creating the distinctive silhouette recognizable today as Stonehenge's architectural pinnacle.
 The largest sarsens weighed up to 50 tonnes each.

 Bronze Age Modifications (2000-1600 BC)